dendriel/princeps/README.md

 - Add a browser icon
 - Scale the game automatically accordingly with the screen size
 - Configure a logging agent to push logs to Cloud

-## Known Issues

-- Text chat can start having an odd offset as more messages are added.
-  - Chrome and Edge are fine, but Firefox reproduces this issue